grafana/k6-docs/TROUBLESHOOTING.md

 ```
 For more troublesome files, you will need to look at the offending code.
 Prettier evaluates the entire abstract syntax tree, so some errors can be surprising
-(why should a one line example need to declare variables?
+(why should a one-line example need to declare variables?
 The AST is why).

-Some writer don't like this linting, but the alternative is a million different styles of code in our load-test snippets.
+Some writers don't like this linting, but the alternative is a multitude of codestyles in our load-test snippets, which could create a confusing reading experience.
 Readers ~~>~~ `>` Writers.